Trevin07/income-prediction/README.md

 # Income Prediction Project

 This project predicts the monthly salary of individuals based on various attributes such as age, education level, work class, country, and sector.
-The model outputs a predicted salary value based on these features.
+The model outputs a predicted salary value based on these features by a model which was trained by using over 26,000 thousand records/samples.

 ---
 Screenshot of the Web Application